Centre for Music Performance Research

 Molly Marsh (supervisors: Michelle Phillips and Jennie Henley) (AHRC-funded) Psychological wellbeing in performing musicians: Exploring the role that education can play in reducing music anxiety.

-Rosalind Ridout (supervisors: John Habron and Jennie Henley) An autoethnographic study of a musician who moves.
+Rosalind Ridout (supervisors: John Habron and Jennie Henley) A musician moving with the earth: An autoethnographic exploration of how Dalcroze Eurhythmics shapes a musician’s eco-literate performance and teaching practice.